jonathanrobertoo/jonathanrobertoo/README.md

 ## Jonathan Roberto 📌
-⤷ I'm very curious person who loves to learning and knowing everything about everything 🌱
+⤷ Discoverying everything about everything 🔍

+⤷ Enjoying the process 🌱

-### About me 🔍
+### About me

 - Graduated as a Data Scientist by UNIVESP 🎓
 - How to reach me: jonathan.995@hotmail.com 📫